amonks/nebula.im/readme.md

-# Gallery Directory: New Media Project Paper
+# Gallery Directory

 by [Andrew Monks](http://monks.co)

-updated 12/5/13
+updated 12/14/13

 written on a Raspberry Pi